 Where is the Air Filter in My HVAC System?

+However, finding your air filter can be more tricky.
+It may be difficult to locate on some HVAC systems, but you can usually find the air filter in the return air duct.
+Or, in layman’s terms, that big metal grate on your wall, floor, ceiling, or utility closet door.
+Return air ducts can be just about anywhere.
 Unlike the smaller ducts around your home, the return air duct or blower compartment pulls in the air from your home and sends it to your HVAC unit to be heated or cooled.
-It’s important to have a good air filter installed to trap allergens and other irritants, so they don’t get circulated around your home.
+It’s important to have a good air filter installed to trap allergens and other irritants so they don’t get circulated around your home.

 Here are some of the most common locations for an HVAC air filter.

 Your air filter may be in front of the fan.

 Air filters are furnace filters are commonly found in front of the fan on the unit.
 This location helps stop any kind of debris from entering your HVAC system.
 The furnace filter will cover the entrance to the fan to protect your system from blockages.

 Duct openings are common places for air filters.